ngscheurich/generator-phaser-ts/README.md

     $ gulp deploy

-You can `npm run production` to serve your game using minified code.
+You can `npm run production` to locally serve your game using minified code.

 ## Contributing